 This recipe is true to traditional chowders – it’s creamy and rich in texture with a creamy and medium-thick body.
 However, if you prefer a thick soup, there are a few different ways to thicken chowder.

-How to make this recipe for chicken corn chowder thicker?
+How to make this chicken corn chowder recipe thicker?

 How to make corn chowder with chicken creamier?

-If you are craving an ultra-creamy, spoon-clinging chowder, there are a few quick and easy ways to make your chowder even creamier!
+If you are craving an ultra-creamy, spoon-clinging chowder, there are a few quick and easy ways to make this corn chowder with chicken and potatoes even creamier!

 Tips for serving corn chowder